 The Curtis Bikes workshop

 All Curtis frames are made by Gary Woodhouse and Brian Curtis.
-All tubing is hand cut, shaped to perfection and tacked into the jig before Brian does his magic and brazes them together into their final shape.
-Extras such as cable stops and gussets are then added before the final process of aligning, facing, reaming and taping begins.
+All tubing is hand cut, shaped to perfection and tacked into the jig before Brian works his magic, fillet brazing them together into their final shape.
+Extras such as cable stops and gussets are then added before the final process of aligning, facing, reaming and tapping begins.
 The only thing not done in-house is the powder-coating.
 We hold no stock of frames at all, every frame is handmade for the customer.

 Your new Curtis frame will be made to order, specifically for you.
 It can be built entirely to your specification and the nature of this process is what makes a Curtis frame special.
 If you are interested in watching your frame being built, you are welcome to pop into the workshop any time to see how it’s done.